makersacademy/rps-challenge/README_BUILD.md

 2- Passed by adding a post request to the controler to store attributes of like name given. form added to take text name and a submit button to move on to the next page.

 ###Problems
 I stumbled at the start to set up the enviroment.
 I was comfortable setting up from scratch but when I was given a partialy set up directory as from the GIT clone I was constantly worried about creating conflictions in the spec_helpers,gemfiles and config.ru.
+There were

 Once I was setup it was building well, I understand the priciples behind the MVC comunication and how they interface with the different languages and data.